 Elizabeth: Maybe they’re announcing it at the summit this year.
 We’ll find out.

 Elizabeth: I am going to the summit.
 It’s going to be in San Diego in October.

 Andrew: Nice, nice.
 That’s a good time to be in San Diego.

 Andrew: So, talk to me a little bit about Scaled Agile.
 How is this different than just regular old agile?
 How is it special?

 Elizabeth: How is it special?
 It really gives companies a processor framework to follow that allows them to plan and get engagement from both the business and other areas within the company outside of IT.
-The IT relies on to have proper information to develop what’s going to deliver value faster to the end-user.
+The IT relies on having proper information to develop what’s going to deliver value faster to the end-user.

 Andrew: So, it’s broader.
-If we were to say Agile is really a framework for delivery, for developing something.
-This is about how you integrate that into your business and maybe that’s the enterprise piece then.
+If we were to say Agile is really a framework for delivery, for developing something, this is about how you integrate that into your business and maybe that’s the enterprise piece then.
 This is not just about making something.
 It’s about making it successful in your enterprise.